adityagupta000/adityagupta000/README.md

 ## About

 Full Stack Developer with experience building AI-powered web applications, secure backend systems, and scalable APIs.
-During my internship, I shipped a Dockerized ML inference pipeline, performed a security audit that identified 18 vulnerabilities, and resolved a production token refresh race condition with comprehensive automated testing.
+During my internship, I shipped a Dockerized ML inference pipeline, performed a security audit to identified vulnerabilities, and resolved a production token refresh race condition with comprehensive automated testing.

 I enjoy designing systems that are secure, maintainable, and well-tested — not just functional.